Ten Thousand: Campaign

 Between 401 and 399 BC, the Ten Thousand marched across Anatolia, fought the Battle of Cunaxa, and then marched back to Greece.

-Xenophon stated in Anabasis that the Greek heavy troops routed their opposition twice at Cunaxa at the cost of only one Greek soldier wounded.
+In his Anabasis, Xenophon states that the Greek heavy troops routed their opposition twice at Cunaxa at the cost of only one Greek soldier wounded.
 Only after the battle did they hear that Cyrus had been killed, making their victory irrelevant and the expedition a failure.

 The Ten Thousand found themselves far from home with no food, no employer, and no reliable allies.

 They offered to make their Persian ally Ariaeus king, but he refused on the grounds that he was not of royal blood and would not find enough support among the Persians to keep the throne.

 They then offered their services to Tissaphernes, a leading satrap of Artaxerxes, but he demanded their complete surrender, which they refused.
-This presented Tissaphernes with a problem – a large army of heavily-armed troops, which he could not defeat by frontal assault.
+This presented Tissaphernes with a problem – a large army of heavily armed troops, which he could not defeat by frontal assault.
 He supplied them with food and, after a long wait, led them northwards for home.

 Meanwhile he succeeded in luring away the Persian general Ariaeus and his light troops.

 The Greek senior officers accepted the invitation of Tissaphernes to a feast where they were taken prisoner, led before the king, and executed.

-The Greeks elected new officers, among them Xenophon, and set out to march northwards to the Black Sea, through Corduene and Armenia.
+The Greeks elected new officers, Timasion, Xanthicles, Cleanor, Philesius, and Xenophon, and set out to march northwards to the Black Sea, through Corduene and Armenia.